Planned Action Final EIS Now Available

 The purpose of the EIS is to ensure the public and decision-makers consider the potential environmental effects of the proposed Subarea Plan.
-Review the Planned Action Draft EIS below!
+The Planned Action Final EIS was issued on August 4th, 2017.
+Please review the final document below!

 Planned Action EIS Scoping Summary